 7. Health Bolstering

 It is important to convey the joy of loving and caring for a new pet to your child.
-Demonstrate the tasks and exhibit the behaviors you want your child to mirror.
-Your presence and guidance will help your child gain confidence and success as they begin playing, feeding and caring for their new pet.
+First demonstrate the tasks and the appropriate behaviors you want your child to mirror.
+Your presence and guidance will help your child gain confidence and success as they begin playing, feeding and caring for the new pet.

 Deborah Tukua is the editor of Journey to Natural Living and the author of the healthy fresh from the blender recipe book, Naturally Sweet Blender Treats.
 She is a freelance writer for the Farmers' Almanac and Chiropractic Economics magazine and author of the book, Marketing Strategies for Chiropractic Success.